aneoconsulting/HIPE/README.md

 If you don’t have those build tools or any Visual Studio version installed, you can find the free 2015 Community one in the [older downloads page](https://www.visualstudio.com/fr/vs/older-downloads/) on the Visual Studio website.
 Don't forget to install the Update 3 package, or download the full version already prepacked with the update.

-**Note:** You will need an account to download it.
-You can in fact use any microsoft account (even the exchange account from your company if you possess one).
+**Note:** You will need an account and join the Visual Studio dev essentials program with it to download it.
+You can in fact use any microsoft account.
-**Note:** The first time you will try to access the download page with your account, surely no content will be shown.
-In that case you will need to go to the front page of the Visual Studio website to initialize your account.
-When you will return to the download page, the different versions will then be downloadable.
+**Note:** The first time you will try to access the download page with your account, there's a possibility that no content will be shown.
+In that case you will need to go to the front page of the Visual Studio website (or the Benefits tab) to initialize your account (note that you will also find a link to join the dev essentials program on this page).
+When you will return to the download page, the different versions will then be displayed.

 ### [[..][11]] Linux platforms
 **[TODO]**